Hydro-Québec's electricity transmission system: Hydro towers

-Hydro-Québec TransÉnergie uses several different types of electricity pylons to support their 735 kV power lines.
-All of them are single-circuit, meaning that each pylon carries one power line with three bundles of four electrical subconductors separated by spacers, with each bundle transmitting one phase of current.
+Hydro-Québec TransÉnergie uses several different types of electricity towers to support their 735 kV power lines.
+All of them are single-circuit, meaning that each tower carries one power line with three bundles of four electrical subconductors separated by spacers, with each bundle transmitting one phase of current.

-The earliest type of tower used was a massive self-supporting delta pylon, or waist pylon, which consumed 21 tonnes of steel per kilometre of line.
-This type of pylon was used for the first 735 kV power line from the Manic-Outardes power stations to the load centre of Montreal.
-There are two significant variations of the delta pylon; one has longer side crossbars such that all three bundles of conductors are suspended on V-shaped insulators.
+The earliest type of tower used was a massive self-supporting delta tower, or waist tower, which consumed 21 tonnes of steel per kilometre of line.
+This type of tower was used for the first 735 kV power line from the Manic-Outardes power stations to the load centre of Montreal.
+There are two significant variations of the delta tower; one has longer side crossbars such that all three bundles of conductors are suspended on V-shaped insulators.
 The other has shorter side crossbars, such that the two outside bundles are hung on a vertical insulator string and only the middle bundle is hung with a V-shaped insulator.

-Over the years, Hydro-Québec researchers engineered a new type of pylon, the V-guyed tower, which reduced materials consumption to 11.8 tonnes of steel per kilometre of power line.
+Over the years, Hydro-Québec researchers engineered a new type of tower, the V-guyed tower, which reduced materials consumption to 11.8 tonnes of steel per kilometre of power line.
 This type of tower also includes a variation with longer side crossbars, where all conductors are hung with a V-shaped insulator and one with shorter side crossbar, where only the middle bundle hangs from the insulator and the side bundles are strung on vertical insulator strings.

 During the construction of the James Bay transmission system, the cross-rope suspension tower was invented.
 This type of tower features two guyed-tower legs similar to the V-guyed tower, but the two legs don't converge at the tower base.
 In the case of the cross-rope suspension tower, the tower legs are spread apart on two different foundations.
 In addition, the crossbar is replaced by a series of suspension cables with three vertical insulator strings to support the three bundles, which allows this design to consume only 6.3 tonnes of steel per kilometre of line.
 The design is also known as the Chainette (little necklace).

-TransÉnergie uses two-level pylons for angle towers or structures on 735 kV power lines to change the direction of the line or switch the position of the conductor bundles.
-Delta pylons and three-leg guyed towers are also used as angle towers; they are referred to as "penguins" by Hydro-Québec linemen.
+TransÉnergie uses two-level towers for angle towers or structures on 735 kV power lines to change the direction of the line or switch the position of the conductor bundles.
+Delta towers and three-leg guyed towers are also used as angle towers; they are referred to as "penguins" by Hydro-Québec linemen.